zaventh/substandard/README.md

 Importantly:

 - **tab indents**
-- semicolons
-- Check [feross/standard] for the rest of the rules.
+- Check [Flet/semistandard], [feross/standard] for the rest of the rules.

 ## Badge